 The Ford Foundation is one of the stalwart funders of progressive causes and issues of social justice.
 Owing to a recent restructuring, the foundation will continue to support LGBT issues internationally, but has ended its support for U.S.-based LGBT work.

 The Haas Fund is a pioneer in marriage equality and awards large-scale grants for a range of LGBT-related work.
-However, grant proposals are by invitation only.
+However, grant proposals are accepted by invitation only.